Manhattaa/Traffic-Lights/README.md

-#### A little fun exercise where i've created a Traffic Light in HTML and CSS using the instructions below.
+#### A little fun exercise where i created a simulation of a Traffic Light in HTML and CSS using the instructions below.

 # Instruktioner för Övning: CSS Trafikljuset